Your Vote. Your Power.

 Daughter of Salisbury.
 20-year media professional.
 Born and raised right here on the Eastern Shore.

-See where she standsAlso on the Ballot
+See where she standsShe's the only one who is:

 You don't need an ID.
 Here's what to expect.